imanioliver/company-metrics/process_improvements.md

 - **Paste to Extract:** The future tool can allow associates to paste raw text from founder emails and highlight detected metrics for quick verification.
 - **Metrics History Notes:** Maintain small annotations on entries for future context (potentially automate if time allowed).
 - **Dashboard View:** Surface companies missing metrics or with too many drafts.
-- **Needs Follow-Up Notifications:** Associates could receive reminders if an entry marked as "Needs Follow-Up" remains unresolved for a defined period of time.
+- **AI: Needs Human Follow Up Notifications:** Associates could receive reminders if an entry marked as "AI: Needs Human Follow Up" remains unresolved for a defined period of time.

 ---